 If the accident was your fault, MedPay might be your only option to cover your own injuries.
 In the latter three cases, relying on MedPay could simplify matters and save time or money.

-You should consult with an attorney if the value of your claim is significant or if you are not sure of its value.
+You should consult with an experienced personal injury attorney if the value of your claim is significant or if you are not sure of its value.
 Most car accident attorneys work on a contingency fee basis, meaning that you only pay if you win your claim.